 European Federation of Geologists

-European Federation of Geologists application forms: Word format - PDF format
+European Federation of Geologists application forms: Word format or pdf format

 European Geologist Magazine

-- The magazine is published twice a year and carries articles on geological issues, both technical and professional and other matters.
+- The journal is published twice a year and carries articles on geological issues, both technical, professional and other matters.

-- The Editor would be pleased to receive advertisements and articles for consideration for publication (Harper-McCorry@net.telenor.dk)
+The Editor would be pleased to receive advertisements and article proposals